itzdivyaraj/work-tracker/README.md

 It helps you track your progress by remembering how many hours you worked today, over months and years.

-Inspired by a learning from Ikigai which says moving or standing after every 30mins of uninterrupted sitting increases your lifespan.
+Inspired by a lesson from Ikigai that says moving or standing after every 30mins of uninterrupted sitting increases your lifespan.

 Will add analytics as I learn more over time.